all-of-us/raw-data-repository/rdr_service/README.md

 Make sure that you have google
 [cloud SDK](https://cloud.google.com/sdk/downloads) installed.

-From the rest-api directory, run:
+Run:
 #### For Ubuntu
 * `sudo apt-get install mysql-server libmysqlclient-dev` (to install MySQL server and client — if you prefer to use docker, see note below)
 #### For Mac OS
 * `brew install mysql@5.7`
 * `brew install mysql-connector-c`
+* `brew install gettext`
-* If mysql is installed via homebrew you may have to symlink the mysql client:
+* If mysql is installed via homebrew you may need to make your mysql binaries available on the system PATH
+    * Run `which mysql`, if it returns a path then you don't need to read the next bullet.
+    * If nothing was returned then you need to add the mysql binaries to your PATH variable.
+One option is to symlink the mysql client to somewhere already on the PATH by running something like:
-    * `ln -s /usr/local/opt/mysql@5.7/lib/libmysqlclient.20.dylib /usr/local/opt/mysql/lib/libmysqlclient.20.dylib`
+`ln -s /usr/local/opt/mysql@5.7/lib/libmysqlclient.20.dylib /usr/local/opt/mysql/lib/libmysqlclient.20.dylib`
 * `brew install gcc`

+#### Set up Python
+* Install python 3 with `brew install python`
+* Navigate to the root directory of the rdr repository.
+* Create and enter a virtual environment to cleanly manage dependencies.
+One option is the venv module that comes with python3.
+To use venv run the following:
+    * At the root directory run `python3 -m venv venv37`
+    * Load the environment into terminal.
+For example on a Mac run `source venv37/bin/activate`.
+* Install required python modules with `pip3 install -r requirements.txt`
+* Navigate to the api service directory with `cd rdr_service`

 #### Then run
 * `tools/setup_env.sh` (get libs, set up git hooks)
+* `mkdir data` to initialize the directory for local data
+* `tools/export_organizations` to create CSV files for local data
 * `mysql -V` to ensure that you have mysql = 5.7.X
 * `python main.py` (to run your local server) from the root of the project.
 * `tools/setup_local_database.sh` (to create a database in MySQL, upgrade its schema,